Retirement Retirement Planning

 H_Ko/Adobe depositing some extra money in future needs

-Saving enough “just in case” money to financially survive any curveballs life throws will help you stay out of unnecessary debt.
-Whether it’s losing a job, a lengthy hospital stay, or losing your roof to a wind storm, things happen.
+Saving enough "just in case" money to financially survive any curveballs life throws will help you stay out of unnecessary debt.
+Whether it's losing a job, a lengthy hospital stay, or losing your roof to a windstorm, things happen.

-If your only savings is your 401(k), you may find yourself tempted to withdraw your money early and accept the penalties.
-Instead, it’s good financial planning to set aside some of your income for an emergency fund, which will keep you from raiding your 401(k).
+If your only savings are your 401(k), you may find yourself tempted to withdraw your money early and accept the penalties.
+Instead, it's good financial planning to set aside some of your income for an emergency fund, which will keep you from raiding your 401(k).

 You might want to save toward other goals